Research & Publications †

 ( † Disclaimer: This search is powered by PubMed, a service of the U.S. National Library of Medicine.
 PubMed is a third-party website with no affiliation with Cleveland Clinic.)

-David S. Majdalany, MD, is a staff physician specializing in adult congenital heart disease in the Robert and Suzanne Tomsich Department of Cardiovascular Medicine, Sydell and Arnold Miller Family Heart & Vascular Institute.
+David S. Majdalany, MD, is co-Director of the Adult Congenital Heart Disease Center, a staff cardiologist in the Robert and Suzanne Tomsich Department of Cardiovascular Medicine, Sydell and Arnold Miller Family Heart & Vascular Institute and a member of the Cardio-Obstetrics Clinic.
 He is board-certified in internal medicine, general cardiology, nuclear cardiology, and echocardiography.

 Dr. Majdalany is a graduate of the Marshall University School of Medicine, in Huntington, W.Va.
 He completed a combined residency in internal medicine and pediatrics at Mount Sinai Medical Center in New York City followed by a fellowship in adult cardiology at the University of Louisville School of Medicine in Louisville, Ky.
 He subsequently completed a fellowship in advanced echocardiography at Columbia University Medical Center before relocating to Rochester, Minn. for fellowships in adult congenital heart disease and critical care medicine at Mayo Clinic.
 He joined Cleveland Clinic in 2010 upon completion of this subspecialty training.

 While a fellow at the Mayo Clinic Dr. Majdalany was involved in a number of research projects related to adult congenital heart disease, including imaging and surgical repair and outcomes.
 Prior to that, he participated in several research projects at the University Of Louisville School Of Medicine, Columbia University School of Medicine, and the Mount Sinai Medical Center.